audubongit/squarespace-template/readme.md

 13. Return to your web browser logged into Squarespace and reload the page.
 You should see a similar view, but now with fonts and colors that match Audubon's branding.

-##Performing These Tweaks Yourself##
+## Performing These Tweaks Yourself ##

 Squarespace's built-in Style Editor is very powerful.
 Using it, you can customize the look and feel of nearly every element of your website without knowing any code whatsoever.
-The Audubon template is essentially just a long list of Style Editor settings that get loaded automatically upon installation.
-But if you choose, you can apply the tweaks manually using the Style Editor in your Squarespace config panel.
+The Audubon template is essentially just a long list of Style Editor settings that get loaded automatically upon installation—all of the styles found in the Audubon template can be configured with the Style Editor by hand.
+If you choose, you can apply the tweaks manually using the Style Editor in your Squarespace config panel.

 To access the Style Editor, click Design in your main config bar, then click Style Editor.
 You'll see a long list of things to tweak. **Tip: With the Style Editor open, you can hover over an element of your website.
 If a blue box appears, click it, and the corresponding Style tweak will be displayed in the gray panel at left.
 This makes it easier to figure out which settings control what parts of your website.**

-Unfortunately, there are too many specific tweaks the list them all by name, but in general we can provide a few guidelines.
+Unfortunately, there are too many specific tweaks the list them all by name, but in general we can provide a few guidelines:

+**Body Text Font**
+* Noto Serif (Google Fonts)
+* Weight: 400
+* Style: normal
+* Size: 18px
+* Letter spacing: 0px
+* Line Height: 1.5em

+**Headings/Everything Else Font**
+* Source Sans Pro (Google Fonts)
+* Weight: 300 (occasionally 400 for only the biggest headings)
+* Style: normal
+* Size: 40px (for Heading 1)
+* Letter spacing: 0px
+* Text Transform: None
+* Line Height: 1.2em

+**Colors**
+* Link color (Audubon blue): #0AA8E3
+* Button color (Audubon orange/red): #F15936
+* Accent color (Audubon green): #7BA701

+I recommend downloading and using the Audubon template if you can, as we've made sure that the many required style tweaks have been made consistently for a clean look.
+Plus, you can always tweak them further yourself after you install the Template.